 3. COVID-19 diagnostic testing.
 Mayo Clinic.
 URL.
 Accessed September 28, 2020.

-4. Coronavirus - Test for Past Infection.
+4. COVID-19 Testing: What You Need to Know.
 Centers for Disease Control and Prevention.
 URL.
 Accessed September 28, 2020.

 5. Antibody (Serology) Testing for COVID-19: Information for Patients and Consumers.
 US Food & Drug Administration.
 URL.
 Accessed September 28, 2020.